 The Political Reform Act prohibits public officials from making, participating in, or attempting to use their official position to influence a governmental decision in which they know, or have reason to know, that they have a financial interest.
-If a public official has a conflict of interest, the official must disqualify himself from acting on or participating in the decision before the City.
-Government Code 87105 states that a Council or committee member who has a conflict of interest must recuse him or herself and leave the room unless the matter is on the Consent Calendar.
+If a public official has a conflict of interest, the official must disqualify him or herself from acting on or participating in the decision.
+Government Code Section 87105 states that a Council or committee member who has a conflict of interest must recuse him or herself and leave the room unless the matter is on the Consent Calendar.
 A councilmember must take the following steps after it is determined that a conflict of interest exists under the Political Reform Act: